Recent Fire Damage Posts

 One of our customers house during the reconstruction stages after a house fire.

-Sometimes cooking won’t goes as planned and you could have accidently started a grease fire in your kitchen.
+Sometimes cooking won’t goes as planned and you can accidentally start a grease fire in your kitchen.
 Here are a few things you can do if you one starts in your home:

 1. Turn off the source of heat, meaning turn off the burner as soon as possible.